foundriesio/docs/source/zephyr/getting-started.rst

           Example of tutorials and reference docs:

-          - Zephyr MicroPlatform overview (different projects with links to their reference docs, how they tie together, e.g. description of boot process with links to mcuboot documentation).
+          - Zephyr microPlatform overview (different projects with links to their reference docs, how they tie together, e.g. description of boot process with links to mcuboot documentation).
           - Hardware peripheral tutorials (UART, SPI, etc.)